 Abbreviations and acronyms should be used only if they improve the readability of the text.
 The full term for which an abbreviation stands must precede its first use in the abstract and again in the text.
-Abbreviations should be used a
+Abbreviations should be used a minimum of three times within the text.
+Standard units of measurement do not need explanation.

 Measurements of length, weight, volume, and pressure should be reported in metric units and temperatures should be given in degrees Celsius (customary English units such as altitude in feet or temperature in degrees Fahrenheit may be added in parentheses).
 Hematological and clinical chemistries should generally be reported in the metric system in accordance with the International System of Units (SI).
-However, ASEM allows reporting of clinical values in the terms used by the examining laboratory.
+However, AMHP allows reporting of clinical values in the terms used by the examining laboratory.
 Blood pressures should be given in millimeters of mercury.